Now You See It (American game show): 1974–1975

-The first version ran from April 1, 1974 to June 13, 1975, at 11:00 a.m.
+The first version ran from April 1, 1974 to June 13, 1975 at 11:00 a.m.
 (10:00 Central) with Jack Narz hosting, replacing The $10,000 Pyramid, which moved to ABC one month after its CBS cancellation.
 Initially, it did well against Alex Trebek's American debut on NBC (The Wizard of Odds) but, three months later, NBC gave Trebek a new show called High Rollers at that slot and Now You See It began to struggle while the producers altered the format several times.
-The show was taped at Television City Studios in Studio 33, the current home of The Price Is Right.
+The show was taped at Television City Studios in Studio 33, the longtime home of The Price Is Right.
 Some episodes used Studio 41, which at the time was the stage of CBS's Tattletales, another Goodson-Todman show.

 NBC's resurgence in its morning lineup in early 1975 with the likes of Wheel of Fortune prompted CBS to clean house, canceling The Joker's Wild along with Now You See It.
 Gambit (the show actually facing Wheel), which had begun in 1972 at 11/10, returned to that slot after Now You See Its departure from the schedule.